phillipsj/vsphere-templates-for-rancher/README.md

 > **NOTES**:
 > * Guest customization is not currently supported for AlmaLinux OS and Rocky Linux in vCenter Server 7.0 Update 2.
->
-> * The Microsoft Windows 11 machine image uses a virtual trusted platform module (vTPM).
-Refer to the VMware vSphere [product documenation][vsphere-tpm] for requirements and pre-requisites.
->
-> * The Microsoft Windows 11 machine image is not transferred to the content library by default.
-It is **not supported** to clone an encrypted virtual machine to the content library as an OVF Template.
-You can adjust the common content library settings to use VM Templates.

 ## Requirements